RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 required: No
 default value: `adminserviced.pid`
 format: Absolute path or filename relative to `directory`
-description: Path to the pid file for the AdminService
+description: The path to the pid file for the AdminService.

 parameter: `loglevel`
 required: No
 default value: `info`
 values: `critical`, `error`, `warn`, `info`, `debug`, `trace`, `blather`
-description: The logging level, dictating what is written to the AdminService activity log
+description: The logging level, dictating what is written to the AdminService activity log.

 parameter: `logfile`
 required: No
 default value: `adminserviced.log`
-description: Path to the activity log for the AdminService - relative to `directory` or absolute path
+description: The path to the activity log for the AdminService - relative to `directory` or absolute path.

 parameter: `logfile_maxbytes`
 required: No
 default value: `50MB`
-description: Maximum size of the activity log before being rotated
+description: The maximum size of the activity log before being rotated.

 parameter: `logfile_backups`
 required: No
 default value: `10`
-description: Number of backups of the logfiles to keep
+description: The number of backups of the logfiles to keep.

 parameter: `childlogdir`
 required: No
 default value: `/var/log/redhawk`
-description: Full path to the directory in which to store the child process log files
+description: The full path to the directory in which to store the child process log files.

 parameter: `childpiddir`
 required: No
 default value: `/var/run/redhawk`
-description: Full path to the directory in which to store the child pid files
+description: The full path to the directory in which to store the child pid files.

 parameter: `user`
 required: No
 default value: `redhawk`
-description: Executes process with User ID
+description: Executes process with User ID.

 parameter: `group`
 required: No
 default value: `redhawk`
-description: Executes process with Group ID
+description: Executes process with Group ID.

 parameter: `environment`
 required: No
 default value: None
 format: A list of key/value pairs in the form `key="value",key2="value2"`
-description: Override existing environment variables or set new ones to be used when starting children
+description: Override existing environment variables or set new ones to be used when starting children.

 parameter: `directory`
 required: No
 default value: `$SDRROOT`
-description: Change directory to `directory` before running the AdminService as a daemon
+description: Change directory to `directory` before running the AdminService as a daemon.

 parameter: `config_dir`
 required: No
 default value: `/etc/redhawk`
-description: Full path to the directory containing the AdminService configuration files
+description: The full path to the directory containing the AdminService configuration files.

 parameter: `defaults_dir`
 required: No
 default value: `init.d`
-description: Relative path from `config_dir` to the directory containing the AdminService `*.defaults` configuration files
+description: The relative path from `config_dir` to the directory containing the AdminService `*.defaults` configuration files.

 parameter: `domains_dir`
 required: No
 default value: `domains.d`
-description: Relative path from `config_dir` to the directory containing the Domain Manager `.ini` configuration files
+description: The relative path from `config_dir` to the directory containing the Domain Manager `.ini` configuration files.

 parameter: `nodes_dir`
 required: No
 default value: `nodes.d`
-description: Relative path from `config_dir` to the directory containing the Device Manager `.ini` configuration files
+description: The relative path from `config_dir` to the directory containing the Device Manager `.ini` configuration files.

 parameter: `waveforms_dir`
 required: No
 default value: `waveforms.d`
-description: Relative path from `config_dir` to the directory containing the waveform `.ini` configuration files
+description: The relative path from `config_dir` to the directory containing the waveform `.ini` configuration files.

 parameter: `umask`
 required: No
 default value: `022`
-description: umask for the AdminService process
+description: The umask for the AdminService process.

 parameter: `minfds`
 required: No
 default value: `1024`
-description: Minimum number of available file descriptors needed for the AdminService to start
+description: The minimum number of available file descriptors needed for the AdminService to start.

 parameter: `minprocs`
 required: No
 default value: `200`
-description: Minimum number of available process descriptors needed for the AdminService to start
+description: The minimum number of available process descriptors needed for the AdminService to start.

 parameter: `nocleanup`
 required: No
 default value: `False`
-description: Prevent removal of child log files at startup (This only affects processes that run as children of the AdminService, not detached processes.)
+description: Prevent removal of child log files at startup.
+This only affects processes that run as children of the AdminService, not detached processes.

 parameter: `nodaemon`
 required: No
 default value: `False`
-description: Set to True to start the AdminService in the foreground
+description: Set to True to start the AdminService in the foreground.

 parameter: `strip_ansi`
 required: No
 default value: `False`
-description: Strip ANSI escape sequences from child log files of processes that run as children of the AdminService
+description: Strip ANSI escape sequences from child log files of processes that run as children of the AdminService.

 parameter: `identifier`
 required: No
 default value: `adminserviced`
-description: The identifier string used by the RPC interface
+description: The identifier string used by the RPC interface.

 ## rhadmin